puppetlabs-toy-chest/puppetlabs-catalog_preview/api/documentation/catalog-delta.md

 ---
 The root object describes the following attributes:

-* `node_name` - the name of the node (by definition the same for both baseline and preview)
-* `time` - the timestamp when the delta was produced (start time)
-* `produced_by` - the name and version of the tool that produced the diff (e.g. "Puppet Preview 3.8")

-* `preview_compliant` - `true` if the preview catalog has all content in the baseline (may contain more)
-* `preview_equal` - `true` if the preview catalog is equal to the baseline catalog
-* `version_equal` - `true` if the the versions of the two catalogs are the same

-* `tags_ignored` - `true` if tags are ignored when comparing resources

-* `baseline_env` - the name of the baseline environment
-* `preview_env` - the name of the preview environment

-* `baseline_catalog` - the file name of the baseline catalog (if produced)
-* `preview_catalog` - the file name of the preview catalog (if produced)

-* `baseline_resource_count` -number of resources in the baseline catalog
-* `preview_resource_count` - number of resources in the preview catalog

-* `baseline_edge_count` -number of edges in the baseline catalog
-* `preview_edge_count` - number of edges in the preview catalog

-* `added_resource_count` - number of resources found in the preview catalog but not in the baseline catalog
-* `missing_resource_count` - number of resources found in the baseline catalog but not in the preview catalog
-* `conflicting_resource_count` - number of resources that are conflicting (i.e. resources in both baseline and preview where their contents is different).

-* `added_edge_count` - number of edges found in the preview catalog but not in the baseline catalog
-* `missing_edge_count` - number of edges found in the baseline catalog but not in the preview catalog

-* `added_attribute_count` - total number of resource attributes found in the preview catalog but not in the baseline catalog
-* `missing_attribute_count` - total number of resource attributes found in the baseline catalog but not in the preview catalog
-* `conflicting_attribute_count` - total number of resource attributes that are conflicting (i.e. resource
-  attributes in both baseline and preview with different values).

-* `added_resources` - an array of information about added resources (i.e. a resource found in preview, but not in baseline)
-* `missing_resources` - an array of information about missing resources (i.e. a resource
-  not found in preview).
-* `conflicting_resources` - an array of information about resources that are conflicting (i.e.
+* `node_name`
+  the name of the node (by definition the same for both baseline and preview)

+* `time`
+  the timestamp when the delta was produced (start time)

+* `produced_by`
+  the name and version of the tool that produced the diff (e.g. "Puppet Preview 3.8")

+* `preview_compliant`
+  `true` if the preview catalog has all content in the baseline (may contain more)

+* `preview_equal`
+  `true` if the preview catalog is equal to the baseline catalog

+* `version_equal`
+  `true` if the the versions of the two catalogs are the same (this is the internal version

+* `tags_ignored`
+  `true` if tags are ignored when comparing resources

+* `baseline_env`
+  the name of the baseline environment

+* `preview_env`
+  the name of the preview environment

+* `baseline_catalog`
+  the file name of the baseline catalog (if produced)

+* `preview_catalog`
+  the file name of the preview catalog (if produced)

+* `baseline_resource_count`
+  number of resources in the baseline catalog

+* `preview_resource_count`
+  number of resources in the preview catalog

+* `baseline_edge_count`
+  number of edges in the baseline catalog

+* `preview_edge_count`
+  number of edges in the preview catalog

+* `added_resource_count`
+  number of resources found in the preview catalog but not in the baseline catalog

+* `missing_resource_count`
+  number of resources found in the baseline catalog but not in the preview catalog

+* `conflicting_resource_count` - number of resources that are conflicting (i.e.
   resources in both baseline  and preview where their contents is different).

+* `added_edge_count`
+  number of edges found in the preview catalog but not in the baseline catalog

+* `missing_edge_count`
+  number of edges found in the baseline catalog but not in the preview catalog

+* `added_attribute_count`
+  total number of resource attributes found in the preview catalog but not in the baseline catalog

+* `missing_attribute_count`
+  total number of resource attributes found in the baseline catalog but not in the preview catalog

+* `conflicting_attribute_count`
+  total number of resource attributes that are conflicting (i.e. resource attributes in both baseline and preview with different values).

+* `added_resources`
+  an array of information about added resources (i.e. a resource found in preview, but not in baseline)

+* `missing_resources`
+  an array of information about missing resources (i.e. a resource not found in preview).

+* `conflicting_resources`
+  an array of information about resources that are conflicting (i.e. resources in both baseline and preview where their contents is different).

+* `added_edges`
-* `added_edges` - array of edges not in baseline but in preview
+  array of edges not in baseline but in preview

+* `missing_edges`
-* `missing_edges` - array of edges in baseline not in preview
+  array of edges in baseline not in preview

 Summary Information
 ---
-The attributes `preview_equal`, and `preview_compliant` signals if the two catalogs are equal, or if the preview catalog contains all of the baseline but has additional content.
+The attributes `preview_equal`, and `preview_compliant` signals if the two catalogs are equal, or if the preview catalog contains all of the baseline but has additional "compliant" content.

-The `preview_compliant` is true if

-    missing_resource_count == 0 && conflicting_resource_count == 0 && missing_edges_count == 0

-The `preview_equal` is true if

-    preview_compliant  && added_resource_count == 0 added_edge_count == 0

 The `preview_equals` is useful when upgrading the version of Puppet as it is an assertion that an identical catalog is produced.

 The `preview_compliant` is useful when refactoring and an assertion is wanted that the catalog contains at least the baseline content.
 This can also be used to assert that a catalog contains